Sample plan

 Old Quarter

 A single-dish restaurant since 1871 — turmeric-marinated catfish sautéed tableside on a clay brazier with dill and scallions, served over rice noodles with peanuts and fish sauce.
 The only thing on the menu.
-Worth the splurge over street food.
+Worth the splurge over street food — it's uniquely Vietnamese 'concentrated deliciousness.' $12 per person, share between 2-3.

 Day 3